cloudmation-llc/gradle-infrastructure-plugins/docusaurus/docs/aws/cloudformation/tutorial.md

 So, you followed the steps in [Getting Started](cf-getting-started), and an empty project is ready to go.
 Now what?

 The CloudFormation plugin works by looking for specific directories, iterating through the files within, and generating runnable tasks according to what it finds.
-To demonstrate how this works, we will create a small VPC composed of resources to enable three availability zones with both public and private networking in the `us-west-2` region.
+To demonstrate how this works, we will create a small VPC composed of resources to enable three availability zones with public networking in the `us-west-2` region.

 As you proceed through the steps, at times you will see a reference to the *project root*.
 This refers to the directory that contains your entire project, or for absence of doubt where `settings.gradle` lives.